tejaspatelll/Warp-Drive/README.md

 ## Credits & Thanks

-Inspired by classic science fiction, the open-source community, and every kid who’s ever looked up and wondered.
+Inspired by classic science fiction, the open-source community, and every kid who's ever looked up and wondered.
 Special thanks to ESP32, Arduino, and TFT_eSPI contributors.

 ---